26 Common Barriers to Running for Office

 I don’t have a huge network.

-Tip: Even if you don’t have a huge network or feel like you don’t “know the right people” yet, when you announce your run for office, many people will want to rally around you and the vision you have for your community.
-It’s not about the volume or having access to a wealthy network — it’s about a passionate network of people who share your vision and are ready to work towards making your vision a reality.
+Even if you don’t have a huge network or feel like you don’t “know the right people,” when you announce your run for office, many people will want to rally around you and your vision for your community.
+It’s not about the volume or having access to a wealthy network — it’s about a passionate network of people who share your vision and are ready to work towards making it a reality.

 I don’t know where to start.

 You’re in the right place!
 Considering a run for office alone is your very first step.
 She Should Run provides you with an approachable starting place to start considering your potential in public leadership.
-Join our Community, watch our Road to Run events with local elected officials to be inspired, and start preparing for a future run for office with our Incubator program, webinars, and our Step by Step Guide for Getting Started Running For Office.
+We recommend starting with our Values Clarification worksheet to get yourself grounded.
+Then, sign up for our audio course to help you identify your “why.”

 I don’t know what actually goes into being an elected official.

-Check out our short video on Civics 101 and our various blog spotlights on what it’s like to be a City Auditor, County Judge, and more to learn about the roles and responsibilities of elected officials.
+Check out our short video on Civics 101 and our Public Office Profile Suite on what it’s like to be a Councilwoman, State Legislator, Mayor, and more to learn about the roles and responsibilities of elected officials.

 Tip: Check out your local elected officials’ websites to see a list of their accomplishments in office or what issues they want to address to get an idea of what they’ve done or might be doing in their elected position.